aashavskiy/backupchik/README.md

 2. First backup might take longer as it's a full copy
 3. Subsequent backups are incremental and much faster
 4. Scripts use hardlinks to save space while maintaining full snapshots
 5. Check logs regularly to ensure backups are running correctly
+6. All paths and retention periods can be configured in `.env` file
+7. Exclusion patterns can be modified in `exclude_patterns.txt`